Today is my youngest sister’s birthday. She died less than a year and a half ago.

 When I got to the source of my fear of suffocation and blackness around death, it no longer had the power over me and the fear was not there.
 It opened me to experience death as simply moving into another stage, a stage that every single person will go through, no matter how much we try to deny the reality of death and focus only on living.

-Meditation helps with that too, and can help you feel more calm and clear on what you are doing in life.
-It brings more of a sense of being, and slows things down.
+My experience is that meditation helps with that too.
+It helps me feel more calm and clear on what I’m doing in life.
+It brings more of a sense of being, and slows things down so I feel more present.
+It helps me enjoy the moments and have deeper connections with family and friends.

 Do you like what you’re reading and want to read more?